 Influence bubbles show how correlated, or how important, a driver is to your organization's engagement score.

-A big, filled in Influence bubble indicates that the driver is highly correlated with engagement at your organization, and changes for this driver will make a big difference on your Emplify score.
+A big, filled in Influence bubble indicates that the driver is highly correlated with engagement at your organization, and changes for this driver are more likely to impact your Emplify score.

-Small Influence bubbles indicate that the driver is not as well correlated with engagement at your organization, and changes for this driver would not make a significant difference for your Emplify score.
+Small Influence bubbles indicate that the driver is not as well correlated with engagement at your organization, and changes for this driver are less likely to influence your Emplify score.